xkbcommon/libxkbcommon/doc/quick-guide.md

 @snippet{trimleft} "test/quick-guide.c" quick-guide-client-keysym-name-example

-libxkbcommon also supports an extension to the classic XKB, whereby a single event can result in multiple keysyms.
+xkbcommon also supports an extension to the classic XKB, whereby a single event can result in multiple keysyms.
 Here’s how to use it:

 @snippet{trimleft} "test/quick-guide.c" quick-guide-client-keysyms-example